gmu-gd/motion20-fall/syllabus/index.md

 This percentage will primarily be based on discussion board assignments and critiques with a smaller portion based on participation in our virtual channels (Slack and Zoom).
 As long as you are engaged in those channels throughout the semester you will be fine here.
 A note about this grade in Blackboard &emdash; the grade will start as a 100 and you will lose points for not participating.
 For example, if you are supposed to give feedback to a classmate by a certain day and you do not give that feedback you will lose points from the participation grade.
 There is no way to make up these points.

 #### Exercises (25%)
-The exercises are graded using two different rubrics depending on the type of exercise.
-One rubric will be used for an exercise based more on design and one rubric will be used for an exercise based more on coding.
+The exercises are graded using a basic rubric that looks at your ability to submit the exercise on time, to follow the requirements of the exercise, the overall design of the exercise, and the motion of the exercise.
 The exercise are meant to be quicker skill building assignments.

 #### Projects (40%)
 Each project will generate two different grades.
 One grade will be based on your ability to submit the required weekly work for the project.
 These weekly submissions use a simple rubric based on your effort, timeliness, and completion.
 The second grade will be based on the final project you submit and has a more extensive rubric.
 At the end of the semester you will have 6 total project grades that are all weighted equally for this 40%.

 ### Technology Requirements

-Note that this course requires/strongly recommends the use of Adobe Creative Cloud applications.
+Note that this course requires the use of Adobe Creative Cloud applications.
 With the suspension of in-person classes, CVPA computer labs will not be available to fulfill this requirement.
 If you do not already have an Adobe license and are interested in purchasing one or if you already have a license and need to renew it, please visit [Adobe](https://www.adobe.com/creativecloud/buy/students.html).
 If you cannot afford an Adobe license, you may submit a request for funding to the Student Emergency Assistance Fund.
 Please visit the [Student Emergency Assistance Fund](https://ulife.gmu.edu/student-emergency-assistance-funding-2-2-2/) to apply.

 ### Visual Voices Lecture Series